News

 TOUR ITINERARY

-Afternoon & Evening: meet & greet at our warm-up writing workshop, in the hotel bar (an actual bar and one with an extensive gin menu), before we head to dine at the Guy Fawkes Inn.
+Afternoon & Evening: meet & greet at our warm-up writing workshop, in the hotel bar (an actual bar and one with an extensive gin menu), before we head to dine at the Guy Fawkes Inn (which also has fabulous vegan, veg, and gluten-free options).
 This medieval inn is the birthplace of the infamous plotter, Guido Fawkes.

 Guy Fawkes painting by Henry Perronet Briggs (c.
 1823) titled Discovery of the Gunpowder Plot (public domain)